ptukovar/rerup/README.md

 # rerup
 Command line tool for hacking! 😬☠ <br>
 --
 This program is a command-line tool for simulating URL brute-forcing.
 It utilizes an input file containing a list of lines and systematically combines them with a given URL.
 For each combination, it performs HTTP GET requests and displays information about the responses, such as the URL, status code, and response size.
+The results will be save in file `output.txt`.

 ## Usage
 1. Clone repository `git clone https://github.com/ptukovar/rerup.git`